Today's Bible Reading: Romans 1

 The picture of evil painted in the last half of the first chapter is not pretty.
 Evil enters when God is not recognized.
 God can be seen, but some do not see him because they do not want to see him.

 How does your attitude compare with Paul's?
-Do you feel obligated to share the gospel, eager or ready to share, unashamed of the gospel?
+Do you feel obligated to share the gospel, eager or ready to share the gospel, unashamed of the gospel?
 Are you more motivated by God's wrath or God's righteousness?
 In your observation, what are the best motivations to encourage those in the world to consider the message of Jesus?

 Our Heavenly Father, we ask you to work in our hearts today.
 We want to see and understand more about Jesus, we want to find in the message of Jesus motivation for sharing the gospel, and we want to understand more fully the righteousness you attribute to those who imitate the faith of Jesus in faithful living.
 Help us see evil for the repulsive reality that it is.
 Instill in us a greater desire to turn from evil and to walk in faithful obedience to the truth so that we might know your righteousness, In Jesus' name and by his power I ask it.
 Amen.